btschwartz12/btschwartz12.github.io/docs/aclara/90d6ea9e1bd5c94481d610b35a0a8b903ca049a1/MNCT_userguide.md

 ## Getting Updated Reading Types

+THIS IS A WORK IN PROGRESS AND WILL BE UPDATED SOON.

 This outlines how to acquire [Appendix.RT](#appendix).

 This should only be done if there has been an update to the reading types sooner that what is listed in the tool or in `config/hidden_data/ReadingsMap-xxxxxx.json`.